 We didn’t try the paella or seafood salad but if the execution is as good as the cone, I’d say they’re probably worth trying – especially since paella is like the dish of Spain!

 Does it get any better than Italian food?
 I mean as long as it’s done right, Italian food is comfort food at its best.
-They’ve totally changed the Italian menu and I was really hoping to be able to try it, but the line never got under 20 people, and I ran out of time!
+In the past, Italy has one of our favorite booths at the annual event, and this year repeated that feat!